-Rohini Pande recognized by the Infosys Foundation for research "of great value to all emerging economies"
+Rohini Pande recognized by the Infosys Science Foundation for research "of great value to all emerging economies"

-Rohini Pande has been awarded the 2022 Infosys Prize for Social Science, among the largest awards in India recognizing excellence in science and research.
-The prize was announced in a press conference in Bangalore, streamed live on November 15, 2022.
+Rohini Pande has been awarded the 2022 Infosys Prize for Social Sciences, among the largest awards in India recognizing excellence in science and research.
+The award ceremony was held in Bangalore on January 7, 2023

 Pande is Henry J. Heinz II Professor of Economics, Director of the Economic Growth Center (EGC), and Director of Inclusion Economics at Yale University.
 EGC now has two faculty members who have won the Infosys Prize: Kaivan Munshi was a winner in 2016.

 According to the citation, the prize was awarded to Pande, “for her outstanding research on subjects of key importance, including governance and accountability, women’s empowerment, the role of credit in the lives of the poor, and the environment.
 Her empirical findings, based on diverse methodologies, offer major promise and potential for policy design in emerging economies, including India.”
 Read the full citation below.

 In the press conference announcing the prize on November 15, 2022, Kaushik Basu, Professor of Economics at Cornell University and former Chief Economist of the World Bank who served as Jury Chair, said, “Rohini’s creativity, grit, and prolific research output are not only of great value to all emerging economies, including India, but an inspiration for young economists venturing into the exciting world of research.”

 The Infosys Prize is awarded annually since 2008 by the Infosys Science Foundation, a not-for-profit organization set up by Infosys, an Indian multinational information technology company that provides business consulting, information technology and outsourcing services